babz007/babz007/README.md

 ## MSc and Research Assistant at Virginia Tech 💼🎓

-Hello there! 👋 I'm **Adeyemi Aina**, a dedicated and passionate developer.
-I'm deeply invested in using technology to drive impactful changes in our world.
-My journey in tech has equipped me with a diverse set of skills and knowledge, primarily in the realms of cloud transformation, software engineering, and data analysis.
+Hello there! 👋 I'm **Adeyemi Aina**, I'm interested in leveraging technology to drive positive change.
+My expertise spans a wide array of technical skills, including proficiency in languages/frameworks such as Python, php, and JavaScript and experience in cloud transformation, software engineering, and data analysis.

 ### 🛠️ Technical Skills